 Chase Community Giving provides opportunity for expanded programs benefiting families affected by autism

-KATY, Texas, Jan.
-18 /PRNewswire-USNewswire/ -- Texas mom Leslie Phillips joins parents, grandparents, and caregivers around the country in asking Facebook users to vote for the National Autism Association (NAA) in the Chase Community Giving challenge.
-NAA, the only organization in the challenge strictly devoted to autism, is in the running for $1 million to be awarded to the top vote-getter in the program which ends January 22.
+LONG BEACH, Calif., Jan.
+18 /PRNewswire-USNewswire/ -- California mom Claire Bothwell joins parents, grandparents, and caregivers around the country in asking Facebook users to vote for the National Autism Association (NAA) in the Chase Community Giving challenge.
+NAA, the only organization in the challenge that is strictly devoted to autism, is in the running for $1 million to be awarded to the top vote-getter in the program, which ends January 22.

-The $1 million award would allow NAA to significantly broaden its existing assistance programs addressing the most critical needs among families impacted by autism.
-These programs include Helping Hand which assists families in funding desperately needed treatments and therapies for their children, and FOUND, established to combat the rise in wandering-related deaths in the autism community.
+The $1 million award would allow NAA to significantly broaden its existing assistance programs which address the most critical needs among families impacted by autism.
+These programs include Helping Hand, which assists families in funding desperately needed treatments and therapies for their children, and FOUND, which was established to combat the rise in wandering-related deaths in the autism community.

 In addition to its family care programs, NAA advocates for the most relevant scientific research, legislation for access to medical care, coverage for medical and safety devices, services and support over the life span and protection from abuse towards individuals with autism.
 The award money would allow for enhanced legislative and educational efforts for these crucial issues facing thousands of families nationwide.

-To vote for NAA in Chase Community Giving on Facebook, visit
+To vote for NAA in Chase Community Giving on Facebook, go to

 To share "Chase the Hope" messages on Facebook, visit http://www.nationalautismassociation.org/chase/share.htm